 God is our Prosperity.
-Knowledge of the power of Mind sets us free from the idea that money is our support or that it is by personal effort God, our that we are prospered.
+Knowledge of the power of Mind sets us free from the idea that money is our support or that it is by personal effort God, our support.
 We learn to support. look away from people to supply our needs and towards the One who is the power back of the people, the money, and the work.